johnmarklg/cpe-studentportal/README.md

   localhost -> for Students
   localhost/admin -> for Administrators
   localhost/org -> for Student Org.
-7. go to Administrator, then sign in with the ff.:
+7. Go to Administrator, then sign in with the ff.:

   Username: sysadmin

   Password: 1234

 NEXT STEPS FOR UPDATING THE STUDENT DATABASE